cawel/notes-binder/en/documentaries/The Story of India/Episode 4 - Ages of Gold.md

 * the product of an age of freedom of thought

 ## The Cholans
+* the Cholans: one of the world's great power
   * in the Southern India and islands
   * heyday: from 900 to 1300 AD
+  * colonies in Java, Sumatra and the islands of Indonesia:
+![map of the Cholan territory](cholans.jpg)
   * their capital was Tanjore, in Tamil Nadu
 * at the heart of Tanjore lies a temple of the creator of the empire
   * Rajaraja, the King of Kings
   * a civilization that still exists today
   * the temple is a record keeper
   * the temple is a written-record of the administration of the Cholan empire
-* the Cholan age was one of the greatest periods of Indian art
+* the Cholan Age was one of the greatest periods of Indian art
-* the Cholans: one of the world's great power
-* colonies in Java, Sumatra and the islands of Indonesia:
-![map of the Cholan territory](cholans.jpg)
 * pace in South India is slower

 ## Tamil